 Adapted (abbreviated version) from Elaine N. Aron, 1996, Aron, E. (2013).

-If these questions resonate with you, you may be a highly sensitive person.
+If these questions resonate with you, you may have the trait of high sensory sensitivity.

 Links To Research and Further Reading:

 Sensory processing sensitivity and somatosensory brain activation when feeling touch (Shaefer, Kuhnel and Gartner, 2022)

 Sensory-Processing Sensitivity, dispositional mindfulness and negative psychological symptoms (Bakker and Moulding, 2012)